greggersaurus/OpenSteamController/Jingle/README.md

     * Allow for sending commands (and pause necessary time to not overflow usb uart)
 * Make class to represent each music composition
     * Idea is to capture all Lines/Notes/Chords from musicxml and allow user to choose what to play on each channel
+* What happens when there is no serial port available...
+    * Make sure GUI still acts gracefully
 * GUI
+    * Add window to show serial communications
+        * Gives user idea of what we are doing when Jingles are being updated on controller
     * Think through how full featured we want this to be, v.s. having a user need to prune their jingles before converting to musicxml
         * Maybe first pass of GUI will be less full featured?
     * Allow for changing tempo via GUI